6 steps to productive studying at GCSE

 If each study time has a planned and specific goal it will give it purpose and be much more effective (as will the sense of achievement.)

 It is useful to have a defined and fit for purpose workspace.
 Working at the edge of a messy kitchen table 5 minutes before dinner is not the best scenario.
 Ideally your child would have a space of their own with their pens, paper and study books next to them and any other equipment they need within reach.
 A bottle of water, good light and a comfortable chair are all beneficial.

-Somewhere to store study notes and exercise books is also really helpful.
-Some kids work well with background music, some like an open window, and others like the timer on.
-Really help your child tailor their work environment to what works best for them.
+Somewhere to store study notes and exercise books is also rally helpful.
+Some kids work well with background music, some like an open window, and others like a timer on.
+Really help your child tailor their work environment to what works best from them.

 Neat notes that summarise their learning into clear simple points will be really worthwhile.
 The sooner they learn to make these the better as they will be invaluable for their revision and saves them hours.
 These need to be stored in a good system and completely legible in order to be most effective.

-Do try and minimise distractions; music with words, a mobile phone, a rumbling tummy and a head full of worries will all interfere with studying!
-Social media can also be a problem particularly if they are working on their lap top.
-Blocking social media during study times will really help.
+Do try and minimise distractions; music with words, a mobile phone, a rumbling tummy and a head full of worries will interfere with studying!
+Social media can also be a problem practicality if they are working on their laptop.
+Blocking social media during study time will really help.
 There are apps you can download and programmes you can install that block any sites you like for a temporary period.

 We hope your child's study time is productive and as stress free as it can be!

 Enter your email address to access FREE activities linked to this article.